AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/understand-common-uses-text-mode.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
-<h3><a name="display-task-indentations"></a>Display task indentations in a view</h3>
+<h3 id="display-task-indentations-in-a-view"><a name="display-task-indentations"></a>Display task indentations in a view</h3>
 <p>Add this code to the Task Name column in a task view, to display the tasks indented according to the Work Breakdown Structure of the project:</p>
 <pre>valueexpression=IF({indent}<1,{name},IF({indent}<2,CONCAT(' - ',{name}),IF({indent}<3,CONCAT(' - - ',{name}),IF({indent}<4,CONCAT(' - - - ',{name}),CONCAT(' - - - - ',{name}))))) </pre>
 <p>This adds up to four dashes before the task name to indicate the position of the child task. </p>
-<h3><a name="calculate-time-and-date-differences"></a>Calculate time and date differences</h3> <note type="important">  You cannot calculate the time and date difference in Workfront between two different objects of the same kind.
+<h3 id="calculate-time-and-date-differences"><a name="calculate-time-and-date-differences"></a>Calculate time and date differences</h3> <note type="important">  You cannot calculate the time and date difference in Workfront between two different objects of the same kind.
 For example, you cannot calculate the time and date difference between two dates on two different projects, tasks, or issues.
 </note>
 <p>You can only calculate the difference between the following:</p>
 <ul>
-<li><a href="#difference-between-two-dates-on-the-same-object" class="MCXref xref">Calculate the time and date difference between two date fields on the same object</a> </li>
+<li><a href="#calculate-the-time-and-date-difference-between-two-date-fields-on-the-same-object" class="MCXref xref">Calculate the time and date difference between two date fields on the same object</a> </li>
-<li><a href="#calculate-time-and-date-difference-between-object-and-parent-object-field" class="MCXref xref">Calculate the time and date difference between the field on an object and another field on the parent object</a> </li>
+<li><a href="#calculate-the-time-and-date-difference-between-the-field-on-an-object-and-another-field-on-the-parent-object" class="MCXref xref">Calculate the time and date difference between the field on an object and another field on the parent object</a> </li>
 </ul>
-<h4><a name="difference-between-two-dates-on-the-same-object"></a><strong>Calculate the time and date difference between two date fields on the same object</strong> </h4>
+<h4 id="calculate-the-time-and-date-difference-between-two-date-fields-on-the-same-object"><a name="difference-between-two-dates-on-the-same-object"></a><strong>Calculate the time and date difference between two date fields on the same object</strong> </h4>
 <p>For example, to calculate the difference between the Planned Completion Date and the Actual Completion Date of a task add the following column to a task report:</p>
 <pre>displayname=Planned-Actual Completion Date<br>linkedname=direct<br>querysort=plannedCompletionDate<br>textmode=true<br>valueexpression=ROUND(DATEDIFF({plannedCompletionDate},{actualCompletionDate}),2)<br>valueformat=HTML</pre>
 <p>The result displays in days.
 The timestamp on the date field is also taken into account, and the number of days might be followed by decimals if the timestamps don't match.</p>
-<h4><a name="calculate-time-and-date-difference-between-object-and-parent-object-field"></a><strong>Calculate the time and date difference between the field on an object and another field on the parent object</strong> </h4>
+<h4 id="calculate-the-time-and-date-difference-between-the-field-on-an-object-and-another-field-on-the-parent-object"><a name="calculate-time-and-date-difference-between-object-and-parent-object-field"></a><strong>Calculate the time and date difference between the field on an object and another field on the parent object</strong> </h4>
 <p>For a list of objects and their parents, see the "Understanding the Interdependency and Hierarchy of Objects" section in <a href="../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>.<br>For example, you can calculate the difference between the Planned Completion Date of a task and the Planned Completion Date of its parent task, or of the project that the task is on.</p>
 <ul>
 <li>Add the following column to a task view or report to calculate the difference between the Planned Completion Date of the task and that of the parent task:<br><pre>valueexpression=ROUND(DATEDIFF({plannedCompletionDate},{parent}.{plannedCompletionDate}),2)<br>textmode=true<br>valueformat=HTML<br>displayname=Parent Planned Completion - Planned Completion</pre></li>